varmaprr/Confluent-Kafka-Certification/README.md

     A partition may be assigned to multiple brokers, which will result in the partition being replicated (as seen in Figure 1-7).
     This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure

+**Types of replica**

+    Leader replica
+    follower replica
+    prefered replica
+    insync replicas Only in-sync replicas are eligible to be elected as partition leaders in case the existing leader fails. out of sync : If a replica hasn’t requested a message in more than 10 seconds or if it has requested messages but hasn’t caught up to the most recent message in more than 10 seconds, the replica is considered out of sync. replica.lag.time.max.ms: The amount of time a follower can be inactive or behind before it is considered out of sync.
+    By default, Kafka is configured with auto.leader.rebalance.enable=true, which will check if the preferred leader replica is not the current leader but is in-sync and trigger leader election to make the preferred leader the current leader.

 **What is retension?**

     Kafka brokers are configured with a default retention setting for topics, either retaining messages for some period of time (e.g., 7 days) or until the topic reaches a certain size in bytes (e.g., 1 GB).